mbiesiad/soho-comet-discoverers/readme.md

 Data from [nasa-comets](https://github.com/mbiesiad/nasa-comets), also from the official [Sungrazer site](https://sungrazer.nrl.navy.mil/).

-Please treat it more as a preview.
+Please treat it more as a `preview`.
 If you see something incorrect, feel free to contact me or create an issue/PR.
+`data-set` files here are mostly partial.
+The full data-sets can be found in `summary`.

 Listed discoverers & their SOHO discoveries.
 Credits: ESA/NASA SOHO/LASCO, Sungrazer Project